thirdriver/ansi-highlighter/README.md

             <li>Magenta</li>
             <li>Cyan</li>
             <li>White</li>
+            <li>Other colors are only supported by the console (not by the editor).</li>
         </ul>
-        Note that the other colors are only supported by the console (not by the editor).
         </li>
+        <li>Don't forget to hit the 'Apply' button, and reopen 'ANSI Aware' files for changes to take effect.</li>
     </ul>
 </li>
 </ul>